hcpy2-0/hcpy/README.md

 ### Limitations

-Discovery messages currently only contain a `state` topic, not a `command` topic, so autodiscovered devices will be read-only.
-You can still use the method described in `Posting to the appliance` above.
+Command topic has been implemented only for Power control and Programs.
+If you need to control anything else you can still use the method described in `Posting to the appliance` above.

 ### Customising the discovery messages